 The first table tennis world championships were organized in 1926 as well.
 But the sport had to wait decades before it would become a part of the Olympics.

 It’s noteworthy that the sport has come a long way since its invention.
 The athletes use high-grade wooden carbon fiber paddles coated with rubber and lightweight, hollow celluloid ping pong balls.
 Because of the high-grade equipment, the athletes can now hit the ball and send it flying at over 150kmph speed!

 History of Table Tennis in The Olympic Games

 Table tennis is one of the games played in every session of the Olympic Games.
-It was first introduced to the Olympics in the 1988 summer Olympics held in Seoul, South Korea.
+It was first introduced to the Olympics in the 1988 Summer Olympics held in Seoul, South Korea.
 Since that year, table tennis has had a growing profile and is one of the fastest-growing sports played by more than 100 million people worldwide.

 The first table tennis session in the Olympics included singles and doubles tournaments for both genders in the debut tournament.
-Then, later on, back in 2008, the doubles tournaments were scrapped by the 2008 summer Olympics committee, and team events replaced them.
+Then, later on, back in 2008, the doubles tournaments were scrapped by the 2008 Summer Olympics committee, and team events replaced them.

-Ma Lin from China was the winner of the 2008 Olympics Table Tennis has won the highest number of World Cups among other table tennis players in history but now ties with Fan Zhendong as of 2020.
+Ma Lin from China was the winner of the 2008 Olympics Table Tennis has won the highest number of World Cups among other table tennis players in history but now tied with Fan Zhendong as of 2020.